 atob() to decode a Base64 encoding string:

 atob() function works perfectly if the Base64 encoded input string only has 8-bit bytes.
-However, it fails to properly decode if the encoded input had 16-bit Unicode characters as shown in the following example:
+However, it fails to properly decode if the encoded input string includes 16-bit Unicode characters, as shown in the following example:

 decodeURIComponent() like the following:

 Of course, you can still choose to send binary data over the network.
-But it can be risky sometimes as not all applications and network communication devices can handle raw binary data.
-On the other hand, the ASCII character set is quite simple to handle for most applications.
+But it can be risky sometimes, as not all applications and network communication devices can handle raw binary data.
+On the other hand, the ASCII character set is quite simple to consume for most applications.

-Fore more information on Base64 encoding and decoding, take a look at this MDN guide.
+For more information on Base64 encoding and decoding, read this MDN guide.